-We strive to create memorable, beautiful, fun games by engaging and delighting gamers worldwide.
+We strive to create memorable, beautiful, fun games that engage and delight gamers worldwide.
 We aim for games that capture the imaginations of all types of people, as our goal is to include, not exclude: experienced gamers, new gamers, solo gamers, partners, larger groups, people of all races, genders, creeds, cultures, nations, sexualities, and ages.
 We also seek to add value to our fellow creators and backers in a way that extends beyond board games by sharing our crowdfunding and entrepreneurial successes, mistakes, and insights.

 - Personal attention to backers/fans: treat backers as people, not numbers